We’ve sniffed out the five best mountain to climb in Victoria just for you.

-So to help you on your way, we’ve come up with a list of the top 5 mountains in Victoria that you need to climb.
+So to help you on your way, we’ve come up with a list of the top five mountains in Victoria that you need to climb.

-When you think of an Australian mountain, you will typically picture rounded peaks and high plains that stand testament to the large weathering endured by this ancient land.
+When you think of an Australian mountain, you’ll typically picture rounded peaks and high plains that stand testament to the weathering endured by this ancient land.

-Mt Feathertop however, is one of the few exceptions to the rule, with its razor sharp ridgeline and steep gullies cascading to the valleys below it stands as an impressive grandeur within the landscape, truly one of the most spectacular mountains Victoria has to offer.
+Mt Feathertop however, is one of the few exceptions to the rule, with its razor-sharp ridgeline and steep gullies cascading to the valleys below it’s truly one of the most spectacular mountains Victoria has to offer.

 However, if you’d prefer a more accessible option you can drive up the Great Alpine Road to Diamantina Hut (just before Mt Hotham) where the 11km Razorback Ridge Track will take you across the photogenic ridgeline and up to the summit.